self-defence, confidence, discipline, fitness, stress relief and much, much more in every class!

 The best way to see whether you would enjoy practicing karate, and to ask any questions, is to come along to watch or participate in a class.
-We offer two no-strings attached trial classes for prospective students to ensure our programs are right for you.
-Adults can train three times per week on Monday or Thursday at 7:00pm, or Wednesday at 6:45pm (with a 4th class available once you've a little more experience).
+We offer a no-strings attached trial class period for prospective students to ensure our programs are right for you.
+Adults can train three times per week on Monday, Wednesday and Thursday at 7:00pm (with a 4th class available on Tuesdays once you've a little more experience).